quenio/ATN/Specification/Types/README.md

 SeqType: Type
 element_type: SeqType -> Type

--- A type defined as a product (in sequence) of other types:
+-- A type defined as a (ordered) product of other types:
 ProductType: Type
 element_types: ProductType -> [Type]
 ```